joelguittet/meta-chip-examples/README.md

 --

 The following layers are available:
+* meta-chip-example-1wire: usage of 1-Wire devices.
+Demonstrate how to easily patch the kernel with fragments and the device tree with patch files.
 * meta-chip-example-spidev: usage of SPI interface.
-Also demonstrate how to patch the kernel with fragments and the device tree with patch files.
+Second example to demonstrate how to patch the kernel with fragments and the device tree with patch files.

 The wanted layer(s) are chosen in the bitbake layers configuration file.